desiquinn/Sprint-Challenge-React-Wars/Answers.md

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?

 Side Effects are any event that happens outside the scope of your application's purpose.
 So requesting data from an outside source is considered a side effect.
-You can sync effects by using the useEffect hook and applying the state or prop inside an array as a second argument to the useEffect hook.
+You can sync effects by using the useEffect hook and applying the state variable or prop inside an array as a second argument to the useEffect hook.